Medically reviewed by Drugs.com. Last updated on May 19, 2020.

 Valproate Products: Salicylates may increase the serum concentration of Valproate Products.
 Monitor therapy

 Varicella Virus-Containing Vaccines: Salicylates may enhance the adverse/toxic effect of Varicella Virus-Containing Vaccines.
-Reye's Syndrome may develop.
-Consider therapy modification
+Specifically, the risk for Reye's syndrome may increase.
+Avoid combination

 False results for plasma T4; salsalate is metabolized to salicylic acid; consider test interactions for salicylic acid.